-Owned by Yahoo, the Search Engine rival to Google and Bing, it is basically a photo-sharing website, but with a social media feel to it, as it allows you to connect with other users and comment on each others photographs.
-As a Social Media platform it certainly isn`t just for photographers keen to show-off their latest work.
+It is basically a photo-sharing website, but with a social media feel to it, as it allows you to connect with other users and comment on each others photographs.
+As a Social Media platform it certainly isn’t just for photographers keen to show-off their latest work.

-Signing-up and creating your own account was straighforward and uploading photo images was quick, easy and intuitive.
+Signing-up and creating your own account was straightforward and uploading photo images was quick, easy and intuitive.

 The key to getting your pictures found, however, relies on these tips :-